Hongqi (marque): HQE

 Not strictly a concept car, the V12-powered Hongqi HQE was used by high-ranking official Hu Jintao during parades celebrating the 60th anniversary of the People's Republic of China.
 It appeared on an official list of upcoming models in 2010 with a retail price of 1.2 million US dollars (which would have made it the most expensive Chinese-built car in history).
 This model has since been shown at the 2010 Beijing Auto Show as the CA7600L.
 It is equipped with a 300 kW 6.0 L V12 engine developed in-house.

 S9

 Similarly to the HQE, The Hongqi S9, is not strictly a concept car, it is set to start production in Italy with Silk-FAW, a joint venture between the FAW group and American based design firm Silk EV. the S9 is luxury sports car powered by a combustion 4.0 L twin-turbo V8 engine associated with a hybrid system, providing it with an output of 1,381 hp.
 The production version of the S9 was introduced in 2021 Auto Shanghai.

 Extreme off-roader

-Five door SUV, quad-motor 1300hp PHEV, triple differential lock, 85 litre fuel tank, 65kWh battery, 7kW V2L, lidar.
+Five door SUV, quad-motor 1300 hp PHEV, triple differential lock, 85 litre fuel tank, 65kWh battery, 7 kW V2L, lidar.